 issues involving children.
 The Child Development program provides a multidisciplinary curriculum drawing upon the strengths of four colleges and nine disciplines: child development, communication sciences & disorders, sociology, criminal justice & anthropology, education, nutritional sciences, nursing, psychology and social work.

-- Through research, education, training and outreach, the Institute strives to improve the lives of children who have experienced abuse, neglect, and/or trauma.
+- Through research, education, training and outreach, the TCU Institute of Child Development strives to improve the lives of children who have experienced abuse, neglect, and/or trauma.

 - Students have unique opportunities for internships and independent studies to gain practical experience in the fields of child development and child advocacy.